 Cassandra commit log data is not encrypted, only at rest data is encrypted.

 Data in DSE/Search Solr tables is encrypted by Cassandra.
 Encryption has a slight performance impact, but ensures the encryption of original documents after Cassandra permanently stores the documents on disk.
 However, Solr cache data and Solr index data (metadata) is not encrypted.

 Hadoop and Solr data auditing is done at the Cassandra access level, so requests to access Cassandra data is audited.
-The inter-node gossip protocol is protected using SSL.
+Node-to-node encryption using SSL protects communication over inter-node gossip protocol.

 Both the Kerberos and SSL libraries provide authentication, encryption, and integrity protection:

 The security table summarizes the security features of DSE Search/Solr and other integrated components.
 DSE Search data is completely or partially secured by using these DataStax Enterprise security features: